-In this post, we will know about two terms which will surely allow you not only to obtain incredible photos in several situations but also climb to a more professional level.
+In this post, we will know about two terms that will surely allow you to obtain incredible photos in several situations and climb to a more professional level.
 The first one is the mirror block (Mirror Lock-Up) or simply MLU by its acronym.

 MLU is a function of the SLR camera that will allow you an additional stage in the shooting process.
 The moment you need to capture the image, this mirror will lift automatically.
 This movement is usually abrupt because every sequence happens in thousandths of a second.

-If you activate the mirror lock option, you will cut the trigger action in two parts, and thus you will be able to control the mirror lift and shutter phases.
+If you activate the mirror lock option, you will cut the trigger action into two parts, and thus you will be able to control the mirror lift and shutter phases.